galiacheng/doc4azurewls/WebLogicOnAKS/SetupSimpleClusterManually/README.md

 # Copy the output to a file, we will use it to
 # grant your service principal with a contributor role in AKS.
-# Specifically we will need the app ID and client secret later.
+# Specifically we will need the app ID, client secret and tenant ID later.

 # Use the <appId> from the output of the last command
 az role assignment create --assignee <appId> --role Contributor